Dr Alexander P Browning

 BMath, MPhil, PhD

-I’m Alex, a Hooke Research Fellow in mathematical biology at the Mathematical Institute, University of Oxford.
-I’m also a Junior Research Fellow at Wolfson College, Oxford, and a tutor at St Anne’s College, Oxford.
+As of February 2025, I am a lecturer in mathematical biology at the University of Melbourne.
+Previously, I was a Hooke Research Fellow in the same subject at the Mathematical Institute in Oxford, and maintain a connection to the department through a visiting research fellowship.
+While at Oxford, I was a Junior Research Fellow at Wolfson College and a tutor at St Anne’s College.
 My research interests include applied mathematics problems that use individual-based models, inference and identifiability techniques, optimal control, and the integration of biological systems in engineered materials.

 I completed a Doctor of Philosophy in Applied Mathematics in August 2021 (awarded February 2022) for my thesis entitled “Model complexity in biology and bioengineering”.
 Throughout and following my studies I have pursued collaborations with biologists to further the application of mathematical models to gain unique insights from experimental data.
 Following the completion of my PhD, I was awarded a SPRINT grant from the Australian Centre of Excellence in Mathematical and Statistical Frontiers and an Australian Mathematical Society Lift-off Fellowship to develop mathematical and statistical techniques to identify cell-to-cell variability in material uptake (paper 1 and paper 2).
 I am currently a Hooke Research Fellow at the University of Oxford.